Security

 A flagged LinkedIn sender is a security incident from your perspective: you lose your professional network until the account is restored.
 We treat pacing rules as part of the security stack, not a marketing point.

-Each sender has weekly caps under LinkedIn’s soft limits (80 invites and 80 messages by default, below LinkedIn’s 100/150 cap).
-New senders ramp up over fourteen days from 20% to 100% of the daily budget.
+Each sender has tier-aware weekly caps: Basic or unknown accounts start at 120 invites and 100 messages per week, Premium at 150/120, and Sales Navigator or Recruiter at 175/150, with a hard clamp of 200/200.
+New senders ramp over fourteen days after their first successful outbound send.
 Sends are jittered between 30 and 180 seconds apart.
 Withdrawn invites trigger a 21-day cooloff before the same lead can be contacted again.
 The full rules are documented in Daily limits and account safety.

 Payment data